dgodd/github-release-resource/README.md

   will be detected and published.
 Note that releases must have semver compliant tags to be detected, even if they're drafts.

+* `filter_tag_prefix`: *Optional.* If given, will filter to only those releases with a tag starting with the desired filter.

 ### Example

 ``` yaml